About Town Hall

-Finally, it must be stated that a virtual army of volunteers serve on boards, advisory committees, and are active in the township’s ever-growing recreation programs.
-The combined efforts of our leaders, staff and volunteers have a profound impact on the quality of life for Randolph citizens.
+Finally, it must be stated that a virtual army of volunteers serve on boards, and advisory committees, and are active in the township's ever-growing recreation programs.
+The combined efforts of our leaders, staff, and volunteers have a profound impact on the quality of life for Randolph citizens.

 Randolph Township enjoys a well-deserved reputation as a highly desirable community in which to live.
-Much of our success results from a team effort that includes our citizens and truly does make us a place “Where life is worth living.”
+Much of our success results from a team effort that includes our citizens.

 Randolph Township Mission Statement

 The Randolph Township municipal organization strives to make the Township of Randolph the best it can be by providing effective governance, enhanced customer services, and excellent community facilities.